intel/dps-for-iot/README.md

     This application shows how to initialize a DPS node, create a publication and send it.
-    It supports IP multicast or publication to a specific host and port number over the configured transport (udp or tcp).
+    It supports IP multicast or publication to a specific host and port number over the configured transport (udp, tcp, or dtls).
 Optionally the application will request acknowledgments from the receiving subscribers.
 ~~~~
     publisher a/b/c "hello world"